Socrates Nelson

-Socrates Nelson (January 11, 1814 – May 6, 1867) was an American businessman, politician, and pioneer who served one term as a Minnesota state senator from 1859 to 1861.
-He was a general store owner, lumberman, and real estate speculator and was associated with numerous companies in the insurance and rail industries.
-He was involved in the establishment of the community of Stillwater, Minnesota and was an early member of the first Independent Order of Odd Fellows lodge in Minnesota.
+Socrates Nelson (January 11, 1814 – May 6, 1867) was an American businessman, politician, and pioneer who served one term as a Minnesota State Senator from 1859 to 1861.
+He was a general store owner, lumberman, and real estate speculator associated with numerous companies in the insurance and rail industries.
+He was involved in the establishment of the community of Stillwater, Minnesota, and was an early member of the first Independent Order of Odd Fellows lodge in Minnesota.
 He served on the University of Minnesota's first board of regents before being elected to the Minnesota Senate.

-Nelson was a member of an 1848 committee that met in Stillwater to petition the U.S. Congress to create the Minnesota Territory.
-He took part in the early organization of the Minnesota Democratic Party.
+Nelson was a member of an 1848 committee that met in Stillwater to petition the U.S. Congress to create the Minnesota Territory, and he took part in the early organization of the Minnesota Democratic Party.
 He was a county treasurer, territorial auditor, and county commissioner.
-As a senator, he voted in favor of a failed bill to legalize bringing slaves in to Minnesota temporarily and helped to repeal the Loan Amendment – intended to expedite the creation of railroad infrastructure – from the Minnesota Constitution.
+As a senator, he voted in favor of a failed bill to legalize bringing slaves into Minnesota temporarily and helped to repeal the Loan Amendment – intended to expedite the creation of railroad infrastructure – from the Minnesota Constitution.
 He was elected as a delegate for the 1864 Democratic National Convention.

 After Nelson died in 1867 from tuberculosis, his achievements in Stillwater were memorialized.
 The Nelson School was named after him.
 A plaque at the Washington County Historic Courthouse commemorates his sale of the land on which the courthouse was built.